azartpay/azart-trade/readme.md

 **After all you can run exchange**

 ```
-cd  ~/opentrade/server
+cd  ~/azart-trade/server
 sudo node main.js
 ```

-In the browser address string type https://127.0.0.1:40443 You will see OpenTrade.
+In the browser address string type https://127.0.0.1:40443 You will see Azart Trade.

 The first registered user will be exchange administrator.